 Cavendish Trust has a team of individuals experienced in the delivery of comprehensive, high quality support for all types of international shipping and superyacht structures, to include the provision of specific technical expertise regarding the registration and ongoing management of commercially registered vessels.

-Please contact any of the following members of our team with any Shipping and Superyacht enquiries:
+Please contact the following members of our team with any Shipping and Superyacht enquiries: